 The Donor Alliance Foundation (The Foundation) was created to extend the mission of organ and tissue donation and transplantation, by building partnerships and breaking down barriers to influence change to positively affect the donation and transplant community.
 The Foundation believes that organ and tissue donation and transplantation are human gifts that save lives and that all those affected by donation deserve to be acknowledged, supported and given access to resources that enable the gift of life.

 The Foundation funds efforts in Colorado and Wyoming that provide access to resources and education for those affected by organ and tissue donation and transplantation.
 We also support living donors and their families.
-To do this, we provide funding in three areas: Education, Family Assistance and Research (social and clinical), for a new! total this year of $200,000.
+To do this, we provide funding in three areas: Education, Family Assistance and Research (social and clinical), for a total of $200,000 in available grants.

 To do this, we plan to: